 As outlined in the Critical Structural Weakness and Collapse Hazards draft briefing document, issued by the Structural Engineering Society (SESOC) on 7 May 2011, the term 'Critical Structural Weakness' (CSW) refers to a component of a building that could contribute to increased levels of damage or cause premature collapse of the building.

-We have not identified any critical structural weaknesses with this building.
+We have identified no critical structural weaknesses in the building.

 8.2 Seismic Coefficient Parameters

 The seismic design parameters based on current design requirements from NZS1170.5:2004 and the NZBC clause B1 for this building are: